13 Places to Stargaze in New Jersey 2025

 • A night permit is required for stargazing.

-• There are many campsites.
+• There are many camp sites.
 Tourists need to carry essentials for themselves.

 • Leashed pets are allowed inside.